jpreecedev/developerhandbook/src/pages/how-to-configure-vs-code-react-development/index.md

 }
 ```

-Now any file you work on, stage, and commit will be automatically linted, and your tests will run automatically so no more accidental commits!
+Now any file you work on, stage, and commit will be automatically linted, and your tests will run automatically so no more accidental broken commits!

 ## Summary

 We covered a lot of ground in this post.
-We looked at how to set up and configure Prettier, ESLint, Stylelint in VS Code.
+We looked at how to set up and configure Prettier, ESLint, and Stylelint in VS Code.
 We also discussed how to run Prettier and ESLint automatically, via NPM scripts, and via pre-commit hooks using Husky and Lint-Staged.
 We also discussed how to install the popular open source coding font Fira Code, and turn on font ligatures.
 We briefly touched on how to configure VS Code to use iTerm2 and Oh-my-zsh (with plugins), and how to boost your productivity by installing several third-party extensions.
 Finally, I highlight some of the most common keyboard shortcuts to speed up repetitive tasks that are slow when using a mouse.